-- 13.1 A member of the Council may, for the purposes of his or her duty as a Member and no other, inspect any document that has been considered by a committee or the Council including background papers.
-Applications should be made to the Head of Governance and, if available, copies will be supplied upon request. - 13.2 A Member shall not knowingly inspect or request a copy of any document relating to a matter in which s/he: is professionally interested; or has a pecuniary interest within the meaning of the Code of Conduct for Members as set out in this Constitution. - 13.3 This shall not preclude the Monitoring Officer from declining to allow inspection of any document which is or would be protected by privilege in the event of legal proceedings arising from the relationship of solicitor and client and should be exempt under either the Freedom of Information Act or the Data Protection Act.

-- 13.4 All reports, background papers to reports and minutes kept by any committee shall be open for the inspection of any member of the Council, as soon as the committee has concluded action on the matter to which such reports or minutes relate. - 13.5 Members also have a legal right under the Local Government Finance Act 1982 to inspect "books, deeds, contracts, bills, vouchers and receipts".
+- 14.1 Members' rights of access to information not relating to committees and council meetings are set out in the Members' Information Management Policy. - 13.3 This shall not preclude the Monitoring Officer from declining to allow inspection of any document which is or would be protected by privilege in the event of legal proceedings arising from the relationship of solicitor and client and should be exempt under either the Freedom of Information Act or the Data Protection Act. - 13.4 All reports, background papers to reports and minutes kept by any committee shall be open for the inspection of any member of the Council, as soon as the committee has concluded action on the matter to which such reports or minutes relate. - 13.5 Members also have a legal right under the Local Government Finance Act 1982 to inspect "books, deeds, contracts, bills, vouchers and receipts".

 Requests for information should be directed to the Director or Chief Officer concerned.
-If a member is unhappy with a particular Director or Chief Officer's decision, the Chief Executive will review the Director's decision.
-If the member is still unhappy, the request for the information will be put before the General Functions Committee.
+If a member is unhappy with a particular Director or Chief Officer's decision, the Chief